 (3) When a liquidator of a co-operative is appointed, the appointment of any administrator of the co-operative is automatically revoked.

-(4) Immediately on the revocation of an administrator’s appointment, the administrator must prepare and submit a report to the Registrar showing how the administration was carried out, and for that purpose an administrator has access to the co-operative’s records.
+(4) Immediately on the revocation of an administrator’s appointment, the administrator must prepare and submit a report to the Registrar showing how the administration was carried out, and for that purpose an administrator has access to the co-operative’s books.

 (5) On giving the report and accounting fully for the administration of the co-operative to the satisfaction of the Registrar, the administrator is released from any further duty to account for the administration of the co-operative other than on account of fraud, dishonesty, negligence or wilful failure to comply with this Act.